kpcyrd/apt-vulns-xyz/README.md

 The source code for a reproducible apt repository.

-> [!NOTE]
-> Versions from this repository haven't been deployed yet

 ## Dependencies for operating this repository

 - Rust (unless you're using a pre-compiled binary)